dr-matt-smith/web3-examples/08_login_form_part_1/README.md

     ```

-    As you can see, if username and password both equal 'user', then we store the username in the Application session object (`$this->app['session']->set('user' ...`) and redirect to the `/admin` route.
+    As you can see, if username and password both equal 'user', redirect to the `/admin` route.
 Otherwise we set an `errorMessage` variable and display the `login` template again.

 1. So we need to add code to our `login.html.twig` template to display the `errorMessage` text, if it is received: